eecs493staff/eecs493staff.github.io/docs/final-project/README.md

 - If you select your own team:
   - Please submit a list of team members via the [Team Registration Form](https://forms.gle/S2jAXgQcD9GXUNTA6).
+    - Please only submit one form per team.
-  - If you choose to have us assign you to a team, please fill out the [Team Finding Form](https://forms.gle/SorRXNExPraent9e7).
+- If you choose to have us assign you to a team:
+  - Please fill out the [Team Finding Form](https://forms.gle/SorRXNExPraent9e7).
 You will describe yourself, e.g., strengths, time available to work, etc.
   - Please note that if you choose this option, you will be assigned to a team _after the due date_, and your team will have **2 days** to submit the Team Registration form, i.e. slightly behind on the project.

 ### Additional Notes for Team Formations